Proxy, VPN & Malicious IP Detection API

 This option is the fastest.

-In this scenario, you want to use dynamic checks as well but you want to skip additional checks to see if the IP is a bad ip (see What do you mean by "Bad IP"?).
+In this scenario, you want to use dynamic checks as well but you want to skip additional checks to see if the IP is a bad IP.
 In this mode, some bad IPs are still detected but the system does not attempt to go through the full bad IPs check because the time for the extra checks vary wildly (between an extra 200ms to 2 seconds).
-In this mode, false positives are more likely than dynamic ban lists only.
-Scores are lower compared to the full IP check (without any flag options) because less attributes are considered.

 If you wish to use dynamic ban list and dynamic checks only, append the parameter &flags=b.
 This option is the best if dynamic ban lists isn't catching enough IPs but you don't want to run the full check because it takes too long and/or you want to have a predictable execution time.
-The query should look something like

 http://check.getipintel.net/check.php?ip=IPHere&contact=SomeEmailAddressHere&flags=b